lpalbou/DigitalArticle/ROADMAP.md

 - invite a colleague to review (especially non technical -> technical)

 - be careful, a non VL model can't directly use the plot. but they can use the underlying data.

+- include a "plan" tab ? (that's an expert mode, i don't want to clutter the UI)

+- have better "claude skills" like for different scenarios; eg single cell, spatial transcriptomics analysis